daniel13306/Clipboard-/README.md

       Note that Copying PICTURES is not possible (Yet) Maybe later on.
       For now, its only able to copy UTF-8 (Text) Like this <---

-   - More info in the Readme.htm (In the .rar)
+   - More info in the Readme.htm (After install)

    - Made for Windows